 In Nursery the Nursery teacher and assistants support throughout settling and starting sessions.
-When the child is settled into the nursery assessments are carried out using the development matters framework and documents such as East Sussex language checkers (this happens throughout the year when children start).
+When the child is settled into the nursery assessments are carried out using the development matters framework and documents such as East Sussex language checkers and Communication Tool (this can happen throughout the year).
 If staff feel there is any area the child may need further support meetings are arranged with parents and the SENCO.
-For children ages 2-3, the Nursery teacher will also complete the 2 Year Old Check, in liaison with the child's health visitor and any areas of concern will be identified and advice sought.
+For children ages 2-3, the Nursery teacher will also complete the 2-Year-Old Check, in liaison with the child's health visitor and any areas of concern will be identified and advice sought.
 If a child is attending more than one setting such as another nursery or childminder, with permission from parents the key worker will contact the setting to discuss any plans or support to ensure consistency in approach.